catmaid/CATMAID/sphinx-doc/source/administration.rst

   by a client.
 If the image data is public, one could let the webserver also set the ``Cache-Control: public`` header for the images.

+* To not require clients to ask every minute for particular updates (like new messages) use an ASGI server like we describe :ref:`here <websockets>`.
+This reduces some basline level of requests.

 Database management system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^